 The Penobscot are an indigenous tribe from the Northeastern Woodlands region that is federally recognized in the state of Maine as well as in Quebec, Canada.

 Their name originates from a mispronunciation of the name they call themselves — Penawapskewi, which means “rocky part” or “descending ledges”.
-The term originally referred to their territory along the Penobscot River that runs from their sacred mountain to the north, Mount Katahdin, down through the state to Penobscot Bay.
+The term originally referred to their territory along the Penobscot River that runs from their sacred mountain to the north, Katahdin (Greatest Mountain), down through the state to Penobscot Bay.
 It was along this river that they made seasonal relocations to the ocean for seafood, and then back inland for moose, deer, and bear hunting, as weather dictated.
 In addition to living in Maine, their original territory covered areas in New Brunswick and Nova Scotia, Canada.
 They are thought to have inhabited their territory for at least 11,000 years before explorers and settlers arrived.

 They are part of the Wabanaki Confederacy, along with the Mi’kmaq, Maliseet, Passamaquoddy, and Abenaki tribes, all of whom historically spoke Algonquian languages.
 The Penobscot were peaceful but joined the confederacy to defend themselves against attack by the powerful Iroquois.